+For the year ended 31 March 2019

+Total number of orders 1,794

-For the Year Total number of orders Total number of legal dispute cases 1,644
+Total number of complaints received Total number of legal dispute cases

 ANTI-CORRUPTION

 The Group understands that to maintain its considerable standing in the global digital marketing field, maintaining the utmost professionalism in respect of business conduct is paramount.
 Correspondingly, all employees must enter into a declaration of confidentiality and maintain high standards of honesty and fairness when conducting work for the Group.
 The Group expects employees not only to abide by the content provisions of the Staff Handbook, but also by the spirit of the document, as well as the rules and regulations of regulatory authorities and the law.
 Furthermore, all staff should take reference to the Group's code of conduct with regard to guarding against corruption.
 The code sets out ethical standards relating to conduct in the course of obtaining business, personal benefits, use of information, and outside employment, among other important issues.
 The Group has also established policies and procedures for dealing with money laundering.
 During the Year, there were no complaints of corruption concerning the Group or any of its staff and the Group was not aware of any material non-compliance with applicable standards, rules and regulations relating to bribery, extortion, fraud and money laundering.